kitnil/awesome/README.md

 ## C++

+- [curv](https://github.com/doug-moen/curv) - a language for making art using mathematics
 - [LeetCodeAnimation](https://github.com/MisterBooo/LeetCodeAnimation) - Demonstrate all the questions on LeetCode in the form of animation.（用动画的形式呈现解LeetCode题目的思路）
 - [kbd-audio](https://github.com/ggerganov/kbd-audio) - Tools for capturing and analysing keyboard input paired with microphone capture
 - [hardware-effects](https://github.com/Kobzol/hardware-effects) - Demonstration of various hardware effects.